Points of pride: London Friend

 February is LGBTQ History Month and this year, we want to spotlight the pink plaques you may have spotted around the borough.
 Designed and installed by local heritage organisation Islington’s Pride, the plaques feature a QR code which can be scanned to find out more about a particular person or point of interest at that location, in celebration of Islington’s LGBTQ history.
 This time: a pioneering support service, London Friend

-This year marks the 50th anniversary for London Friend, a pioneering mental health support service, and is the UK’s oldest LGBTQ charity, founded in 1972 as a befriending service by the Campaign for Homosexual Equality (CHE).
+2022 marked the 50th anniversary for London Friend, a pioneering mental health support service, and is the UK’s oldest LGBTQ charity, founded in 1972 as a befriending service by the Campaign for Homosexual Equality (CHE).

 Friend is an acronym, standing for ‘Fellowship for the Relief of the Isolated and Emotionally in Need and Distress’.